StarRocks/starrocks/docs/en/administration/Configuration.md

 ---

+##### allow_system_reserved_names

+- **Default**: FALSE
+- Whether to allow users to create columns whose names initiated with `__op` and `__row`.
+To enable this feaure, set this paramter to `TRUE`.
+Please note that thess name formats are reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
+Therefore this feature is disabled by default.
+This item is supported from v3.2.0 onwards.

 ### Configure FE static parameters

 This section provides an overview of the static parameters that you can configure in the FE configuration file **fe.conf**.
 After you reconfigure these parameters for an FE, you must restart the FE for the changes to take effect.